markanderstam/sye-tools/sye-azure/README.md

 ## Authentication

+### Interactive login

-Authentication against Azure is performed using an interactive login.
+By defaylt, authentication against Azure is performed using an interactive login.
 The first time you run the `sye azure` command for a cluster (or explicitly issue a `sye azure login` command), it will prompt you to open a web-browser and login.
 When you have logged in, the generated credentials will be stored under `~/.sye/`.
 The stored credentials are normally only valid for one hour and then you have to login again.

 The default file used to store the credentials is `default.tokens.json` which can be changed using the `--profile` parameter for all the `sye azure` commands.
 This enables the use of more than one parallel session.

 A session may be invalidated using the `sye azure logout` command.

+### Service Principal login

+For automated use of the `sye azure` command, it is also possible to use a Service Principal to authenticate against Azure.

+See [the Azure documentation](https://github.com/Azure/azure-sdk-for-node/blob/master/Documentation/Authentication.md#service-principal-authentication) for info on how to create a service principal.
+Then pass the following environment variables to the `sye azure` command.

+    AZURE_CLIENT_ID
+    AZURE_CLIENT_SECRET
+    AZURE_TENANT_ID

 ## Cluster resources